SciCompMod/memilio/cpp/models/abm/README.md

 This section gives an introduction to how to use the ABM and set up your own simulation.
 For a quick overview, can find a full example in the [ABM minimal example](../../examples/abm_minimal.cpp) and a more detailed Doxygen documentation [here](https://scicompmod.github.io/memilio/documentation/index.html ).
 For a guide on installation and running the simulations and examples, see this [README](../../README.md).

-Every person in the ABM belongs to an Age Group, which we can define as the following.
+Every person in the ABM belongs to an AgeGroup, which we can define as the following.
 Note that every age group has to have values strictly smaller than num_age_groups.

 ```cpp
 size_t num_age_groups         = 4;